brotatotes/bht-automation/bht gen 1/Mark/Chapter 6/Mark 6 15 bht.md

 ### John Gill:
 1. "Many of the Jews...thought by the appearance and wonderful works of Jesus, that he was now come [Elias]."
 2. "Herod's courtiers...said this to divert him from his notion of John the Baptist."
-3. "Others of them...said, that it is a prophet: or 'the prophet', that was to come, whom Moses had spoken of, and the Jews expected."
+3. "Others...said, that it is a prophet: or 'the prophet', that was to come, whom Moses had spoken of, and the Jews expected."

 ### John Wesley:
-1. "A prophet, as one of the prophets" - This phrase emphasizes the significance and authority of the prophet mentioned in the verse.
-They are not just any prophet, but one who stands on equal footing with the great prophets of the past.
+1. "A prophet, as one of the prophets" - This phrase suggests that the prophet being referred to is on par with the great prophets of the past.
+It implies that this prophet possesses the same authority and power to speak on behalf of God.

-2. "Not inferior to one of the ancient prophets" - This statement highlights the prophet's equality with the revered prophets of old.
-It implies that their message and role are just as important and impactful as those who came before them.
+2. "Not inferior to one of the ancient prophets" - This statement emphasizes that the prophet being mentioned is not lesser or inferior to the prophets of old.
+It highlights the significance and importance of the prophet's message and role in conveying God's will.

-3. "The prophets of old were chosen vessels through whom God spoke, and this prophet is likewise chosen and appointed by God to deliver His message." - This quote underscores the divine calling and purpose of the prophet.
-They are not self-appointed or self-proclaimed, but rather chosen by God to fulfill a specific role in delivering His message to the people.
+3. "One of the ancient prophets" - This phrase indicates that the prophet being discussed is part of a long lineage of prophets who have been chosen by God to deliver His messages to the people.
+It underscores the continuity and tradition of prophetic ministry throughout history.

 ## Generation Details